oyvfoss/fesk/README.rst

 - `geomag <https://pypi.org/project/geomag/>`_ (for computing time-and
   location-dependent magnetic declination based on the World Magnetic Model for compass corrections).
+  - **Note**: *This dependency should be removed.
+Clunky application, and not ideal to rely on this*
+    * small and poorly maintained package.
+In the future: Let the user supply magnetic declination*
+    * (easily obtained from online calulators etc.)*
 - `netCDF4 <https://unidata.github.io/netcdf4-python/>`_ for exporting to
    netCDF.

 To process raw *.000* files output from RDI ADCPs, you need to use RDI's WinADCP software.

+- **Note**: It would probably be a good idea to change the base of the sorftware from numpy arrays to xarray Datasets, as in the *SigPyProc* module.

 Installing
 ----------